GoodPro712/CactusDamage/README.md

 # CactusDamage
-Cactus Damage adds a mechanic that when any player touches a cactus, that player takes 6 to 8 damage and gets knocked back.
+Cactus Damage adds a mechanic that when any player touches a cactus, that player takes 6 to 8 damage by default (this can be changed in the config) and gets knocked back (which can be disabled in the config).

 For support, bugs, feedback or suggestions, visit the discord: https://discord.gg/VrxSx4B